Blog Home

 Not consulting the staff

-Don’t settle for produce that isn’t at its peak.
-Ask members of the produce department if there is more available.
-If you know you will use it quickly and it hasn’t completely passed it’s prime, ask for a discount.
-At the meat counter, ask for the cuts with fat trimmed or smaller portions.
+Don't settle for produce that isn't at its peak.
+Ask the produce department if more options are available.
+If you plan to use an item quickly and it isn't completely past its prime, ask for a discount.
+At the meat counter, ask for cuts with the fat trimmed or for smaller portions.
 Inquire about where the food came from, how it was raised, and when it was harvested.
-Fresher, more natural foods are often the most nutritious.

 Rushing through the supermarket

 Poor choices are often made when under pressure.
-While it is difficult to avoid a quick stop at the store for a last minute item, make food shopping a priority on your to-do list just like you do for your workout.
+While it is difficult to avoid a quick stop at the store for a last-minute item, make food shopping a priority on your to-do list, just like you do for your workout.
 Committing time to search for foods, reading labels, and asking questions will help you find the healthiest options.
-Sprinting down the aisle will only lead to impulse purchases that you may regret later.
+Sprinting down the aisle will only lead to impulse purchases you may later regret.

 Missing an opportunity to stock up